Regardless of the season, there are a few must-do items that are integral to the ultimate Breckenridge experience.

 Fuel Up Or Cheers The Day

 Breckenridge is home to many locally-owned, independent restaurants.
 A trip to Breckenridge isn’t complete without a shared meal at one of our many eateries.
 We have offerings from fine dining (Hearthstone, Briar Rose, The Traverse) to the classic mountain town burger joint (Empire Burger, Flip Side, Blue Stag) and everything in between.
 For one of the best Colorado-inspired meals I’ve ever had, try Relish with their fresh take on Colorado game, fish, fresh produce and desserts (Palisade peach preserves anyone?), or grab a ski town slice at local favorite Giampietros Pizzeria (it’s worth the wait – I promise).
-And if pub food and fare is more your style, Breckenridge has some of the classic Colorado offerings in our namesake Breckenridge Brewery, Downstairs at Eric’s, and Angel’s Hollow, one of the last great ski town bars (not for the easily offended, and the best margs in town).
+And if pub food and fare is more your style, Breckenridge has some of the classic Colorado offerings in our namesake Breckenridge Brewery, Downstairs at Eric’s and Fatty’s Pizzeria.
 Make sure to also check out one of the newer dining additions to Breckenridge.

 More of a breakfast person?
 The Crown, Mom’s Baking Company, Cuppa Joe and Amazing Grace offer so many great breakfast goodies, it’s hard to pick just one.
 Looking for a great happy hour scene?
 There’s almost too many to list!